RitzzzZ2021/RitzzzZ2021/README.md

 #### Something about me:
 - 😪 I'm currently having summer vacation
-- 📖 I'm currently learning blockchain, deep learning and audio processing
+- 📖 I'm currently learning blockchain and deep learning
+- 🤔 I’m looking for opportunities to do research about deep learning
 - 🎵 Hobby: music, movies and books
-- 📫 How to reach me: mokyen@163.com
+- 📫 How to reach me: imxinyiz@gmail.com
 - 🍰 Keep coding & trying

 <!--